James Armistead Lafayette

-James Armistead Lafayette (1748 or 1760 — 1830 or 1832) was an enslaved African American who served the Continental Army during the American Revolutionary War under the Marquis de Lafayette, and later received a legislative emancipation.
-As a double agent, he reported the activities of Benedict Arnold after he had defected to the British and of Lord Charles Cornwallis during the run-up to the siege of Yorktown.
-He fed the British false information while disclosing very accurate and detailed accounts to the Americans.
+James Armistead Lafayette (1748/1760 —1830/1832) was an African American man who worked as a double agent for the Patriots during the American Revolutionary War.
+During the Yorktown campaign, he reported on the activities of Benedict Arnold after Arnold had defected to the British and Lord Cornwallis' activities during the run-up to the siege of Yorktown.
+Lafayette fed the British false information while disclosing accurate and detailed information to the Patriots.

 Early life

 James was born to an enslaved mother either in North Carolina or Virginia.
 He became the property of Colonel John Armistead of New Kent County, Virginia.
 Well before the Colonel's death in 1779 he became the first slave owned by and personal manservant of Armistead's son William.
 Most sources believe that he was born in 1748, though others put his birth around 1760.
-James's owner taught him to read and write.
+James's enslaver taught him to read and write.